lpaulger/lpaulger.github.io/_posts/2013-10-23-Repeat-Timer-LP.md

 ## The app

 This is a continuation of my blog post from last month [Mobile Apps Phonegap Yeoman](/javascript/2013/09/25/Mobile-apps-Phonegap-Yeoman/).
-I decide to spend a little more time to enhance the application, submit it to iTunes and publish it to the [web](/timerApp/) (try out the app to the left).
+I decided to spend a little more time to enhance the application, submit it to iTunes and publish it to the [web](/timerApp/) (try out the app to the left).
 The iPhone App will be available soon in [the app store](https://itunes.apple.com/us/app/repeat-timer-lp/id730948498?ls=1&mt=8).
 Feel free to leave comments and let me know what you think.
 Please find the [Github repository here](https://github.com/lpaulger/timerApp).

-## Whats new?
+## What's new?

 ### Design

-The application design changed since [last months blog post](/javascript/2013/09/25/Mobile-apps-Phonegap-Yeoman/). primarily the clock interface and the timer modal.
-I am still learning phonegap myself; and the quarks that go with it.
+The application design has changed since [last month's blog post](/javascript/2013/09/25/Mobile-apps-Phonegap-Yeoman/), primarily the clock interface and the timer modal.
+I am still learning phonegap myself and the quarks that go with it.

-First was the clock, it stands out as my biggest UI change.
+First was the clock; it stands out as my biggest UI change.
 The design change came to me when creating the app icon; the icon being a clock.
 It made me feel like I was missing the relationship between the icon and the application and it inspired me to add a css3 only clock to give the app the personality I was looking for.
 Check out the code to see how it was done.

 Secondly, when looking at the time selection modal I noticed a huge annoyance when accounting for touch friendly events/inputs.
 To keep things simple I changed the modal windows to use a select element instead of text inputs.
 Allowing a smoother UI that takes advantage of the native keyboard features.

 ### Development

 See the [blog](/javascript/2013/09/25/Mobile-apps-Phonegap-Yeoman/) for specifics.
-I've added some unit tests to the main controller. otherwise I was just trying to clean up my code a bit.
-I had a realization that if I want to share some work with the world; sometimes I have to accept that it won't be perfect and instead just get it out there for some good ol' feedback from the community :).
+I've added some unit tests to the main controller.
+Otherwise I was just trying to clean up my code a bit.
+I had a realization that if I want to share some work with the world, sometimes I have to accept that it won't be perfect and instead just get it out there for some good ol' feedback from the community :).

 ## Contributing